 Annual Compensation Reports

-Meet and Confer - FY 2021-22 Total Compensation Survey Process and Methodology
+Meet and Confer - FY 2023 - 24 Total Compensation Survey Process and Methodology

 Each year, the Colorado Department of Personnel & Administration, Division of Human Resources (DHR) analyzes survey data to measure and compare the total compensation package offered to the State’s classified employees.
 This analysis is conducted to ensure the total compensation package is competitive when compared to private industry and other government entities.
 Findings in the Annual Compensation Report are used to develop recommendations for salary adjustments, medical, dental, and basic life insurance plan premium contributions, and leave benefits.
-The survey results are submitted to the Governor to assist in developing his proposed budget.